wine99/syssec-exercises/05_network_layer_security/readme.md

 Configure the gateway in your mobile device to point directly to the IP address of the VM and stop the execution of the `arpspoof` program.

 Let's use the scripting capability of `mitmproxy` to mount an _active_ attack.
-Our simple website has a login capability, for which the credentials are not known.
-There should be legitimate traffic in the local network of successful login attempts, so find the correct flows in `mitmproxy` to obtain a pair of correct credentials.
+Our simple website has a login capability, for which the credentials are `admin`/`admin`.

 Now access the website through your mobile device with the right credentials and login.
 You should now be able to access the `View Secrets` and `Upload Secrets` functionalities.
-The `View Secrets` functionality will just show you some secret keyword, which should be visible in `mitmproxy` as well.
+The `View Secrets` functionality will just show you some secret text, which should be visible in `mitmproxy` as well.
 The `Upload Secrets` functionality is more interesting and allows the user to encrypt a message under a public key returned by the server.
 Your final task is to _replace_ that public key with a key pair for which you know the private key (to be able to decrypt).
 The code for the server portion is provided for reference in the repository inside the folder `simple-website`.